prisma/prisma1/docs/1.8/04-Reference/02-Service-Configuration/03-Data-Model/03-Introspection.md

 ## Overview

 When connecting Prisma to an existing database it can be tedious to write the data model from scratch.
-To automate this process you can use the `prisma introspect` command to generate a data model based on your actual database schema.
+To automate this process you can use the `prisma1 introspect` command to generate a data model based on your actual database schema.

 The generated SDL serves as a basis for your Prisma service, but you can easily make modifications afterwards as you see fit.
 Some common modifications include hiding a table from the GraphQL API or making a column to a different name.